Ammonite (film): Plot

 Dr. Lieberson visits the shop and invites Mary to an evening recital.
 Mary accepts but insists on bringing Charlotte as well, whom she believes has made a full recovery.
 That night, Charlotte meets and mingles with the townsfolk as an overwhelmed and jealous Mary smokes outside in the rain while watching through the window.
-They watch a magic lantern show set to a cello performance before Mary leaves and returns home during the rainstorm.
+They watch a magic lantern show set to music before Mary leaves and returns home during the rainstorm.
 Charlotte arrives soon after and finds Mary writing a romantic poem in her journal.

 Using the boards from a beached boat, Mary and Charlotte transfer a large rock to the shop.
-Inside, they find the fossil of an Ichthyosaur similar to one which Mary found when she was aged 11 and sent to The British Museum.
+Inside, they find the fossil of an ichthyosaur similar to one which Mary found when she was aged 11 and sent to the British Museum.
 As they clean Mary's tools in preparation before going to bed, Charlotte kisses Mary goodnight; this inflames their attraction to one another, and they engage in oral sex.
-Their relationship blossoms, as they gleefully swim in the ocean and share their meals.
-A letter soon arrives from Roderick, instructing Charlotte to return home to London.
+Their relationship blossoms, as they swim in the sea and share their meals.
+A letter arrives from Roderick, instructing Charlotte to return to London.
 Distraught, Charlotte and Mary have passionate sex the night before Charlotte's departure.
-Sometime later, Molly suffers a fall at home and dies soon afterwards.
+Some time later, Molly suffers a fall at home and dies soon afterwards.
 Elizabeth visits the depressed Mary to express her condolences.
 She encourages Mary to not abandon her relationship with Charlotte, as Mary did with their own romantic relationship after the death of Mary's father.

-Mary receives a letter from Charlotte asking her to make the journey to London.
+Mary receives a letter from Charlotte asking her to come to London.
 Upon arriving at the Murchison house, Mary sees one of her large ammonite fossils on display in a glass cabinet.
 Charlotte takes Mary upstairs, where she shows Mary a fully furnished bedroom ready for her to move into.
 Perturbed, Mary leaves after accusing Charlotte of not respecting her life, stating she will not become an ornament for Charlotte to display in a "gilded cage."

-At the British Museum, Mary makes her way through the halls of paintings and sculptures.
-She finds the exhibit case containing her original Ichthyosaurus but sees that it makes no mention of her.
-Charlotte arrives, and the two women gaze at each other through the glass.
+At the British Museum, Mary makes her way through the galleries.
+She finds the exhibit case containing her original ichthyosaur but sees that it makes no mention of her.
+Charlotte arrives dressed in clothes similar to Mary's, and the two women gaze at each other through the glass.